metamorph-inc/openmeta-mms/docs/domains/fea/fea.rst

 4. MSC Patran imports the model, converting the geometry to surfaces.
 5. The model is meshed and Patran exports images of the resulting mesh.
-6. Patran attaches material properties, constraints, and loads to the model based on the contructs in the OpenMETA model and prepares a deck for analysis using Nastran.
+6. Patran attaches material properties, constraints, and loads to the model based on the constructs in the OpenMETA model and prepares a deck for analysis using Nastran.
 7. Nastran executes the analysis.
 8. Patran opens the Nastran results, performs post-processing, and generates